Alfred Stieglitz: Key set

 Stieglitz produced more than 2,500 mounted photographs over his career.
 After his death, O'Keeffe assembled a set of what she considered the best of his photographs that he had personally mounted.
 In some cases she included slightly different versions of the same image, and these series are invaluable for their insights about Stieglitz's aesthetic composition.
 In 1949, she donated the first part of what she called the "key set" of 1,317 Stieglitz photographs to the National Gallery of Art in Washington, DC.
 In 1980, she added to the set another 325 photographs taken by Stieglitz of her, including many nudes.
 Now numbering 1,642 photographs, it is the largest, most complete collection of Stieglitz's work.
 In 2002 the National Gallery published a two-volume, 1,012-page catalog that reproduced the complete key set along with detailed annotations about each photograph.

+To celebrate the publication of The Key Set, the Gallery exhibited Alfred Stieglitz, an exhibition of “…99 photographs and 3 volumes chronicled Alfred Stieglitz's artistic development by showing familiar images along with photographs that had not been exhibited during the past 50 years.”
+The exhibition ran 2 June–2 September 2, 2002, and traveled to Museum of Fine Arts, Houston (exhibited 6 October 2002–5 January 2003).

 In 2019, the National Gallery published an updated, Online Edition of the Alfred Stieglitz Key Set.